SpenzHuley1655/CoffeeList/README.md

 The only important files currently here are jsonClass.py, TNY_COMMIT1.py, and mainprogram.py.
 Everything else is irrelevant.

-The Google Calendar API continues to really confuse me.
+Haven't had time to work out the nuances of the Google Calendar API.
 Chris, I hope that you have more luck deciphering some of the notes that they use to explain things. https://developers.google.com/google-apps/calendar/quickstart/python